AGraves33/Portfolio/README.md

 - Used different visualization techniques such as bar graphs, map graphs, line graphs, and data charts.
 - Provides knowledge of yearly sales, top employees, popular and least popular countries, and products.
 - Value: Demonstrates knowledge in visualizing data, filters, and creating dashboards that work together.

+### Experience
+American Red Cross Volunteer - Scheduling Team Member
+- Used Red Cross database to contact and schedule appointments for new volunteers
+- Analyzed database for missing or incorrect values

+Port of Subs - Restaurant Team Member
+- Followed procedures for safe food preparation and maintained day to day business operations.
+- Ensured high standards of customer service within a fast-paced working environment.

 ### Training
 Udemy Online Class: 2022 Complete Python Bootcamp from Zero to Hero in Python